Provision of programming and procedural support to the Senate.

 Note: The figures for amendments also include requests for amendments and proposals to omit clauses or items from bills.

-Running sheets facilitate the orderly and efficient consideration of all circulated amendments in committee of the whole.
-They are prepared when more than one set of amendments from more than one political party are circulated for consideration.
-Running sheets are revised when amendments are circulated after a running sheet is published.
+Printed running sheets facilitate the orderly and efficient consideration of all circulated amendments in committee of the whole.
+They are prepared when more than one set of amendments from more than one source is circulated for consideration.
+Running sheets are revised when further amendments are circulated after a running sheet is published.
 They are also revised to include outcomes and minor revisions when the consideration of a bill is complex and carries over a number of sitting days.
+Running sheets are also published electronically through hyperlinks in the Dynamic Red.

 Formal and informal records of business

-The office met the needs of senators and others for accurate and timely documentation and information by:
+The office met the needs of senators and others for accurate and timely records by:

 - producing and publishing the Notice Paper and the Journals of the Senate